Alternating snake modules and a determinantal formula: Proof of Theorem

 \section{Proof of Theorem \ref{det}}

-The proof of Theorem \ref{det} is fairly involved.
-It requires additional representation theory as well as several results on the matrix $A(\bos)$ where $\bos\in\uS$ is stable.
+The proof of Theorem \ref{det} is fairly involved and it requires additional representation theory.
+This theory is interesting in its own right since (see Proposition \ref{idp}) it involves certain cluster type identities.
+We also need several results on the matrix $A(\bos)$ where $\bos\in\uS$ is stable.
 In turn these depend on a detailed understanding of the structure of alternating snakes.
-We begin this section by stating certain key results whose proofs are given in subsequent sections.
-We conclude this section with the proof of Theorem \ref{det}. \\\\ Throughout this section we fix an element $(\bos,r(\bos))\in\uS$ where $\bos=([i_1,j_1], \cdots,[i_r,j_r])\in\mathbb I_n^r$ and $r(\bos)=(1,r_1,\cdots, r_k)$.
-We shall also assume that $\bos$ is stable; recall that the definition of stable was given in Section \ref{stabledef}. \\\\ {\em It is convenient to adopt the convention that }
+We begin by stating certain key results whose proofs are given in subsequent sections.
+Assuming these results we complete the proof of Theorem \ref{det}. \\\\ Throughout this section we fix an element $\bos\in\uS$.
+Writing $\bos=([i_1,j_1], \cdots,[i_r,j_r])\in\mathbb I_n^r$ we let $2\le r_1\le r$ be maximal such that $\bos(0,r_1)\in \bs^\circ\sqcup\bs$.
+We also set \\ {\em It is convenient to adopt the convention that }